wells5609/wp-app/README.md

 1. **Models** - defines data (e.g. table, columns, keys), manipulates data (e.g. queries database), and creates Objects.
 2. **Objects** - a representation of a table row.
-3. **Managers** - manages Models & Objects of a particular type.
+3. **Registry** - stores objects.
-4. **Registry** - stores Models and Managers.
+4. **App** - initiates app and controls features, etc.

 ##Models

-Models define the database table using a SQL-like format:
+Rach Model represents a database table for a particular 'datatype'.
+It defines the table using a SQL-like format:

 ```php